TechCowboy/gitwebsync/README.md

 # gitwebsync
-Shows which repositories need to be sync'd -- provides link to repository
+Shows which forked repositories need to be sync'd -- provides link to repository